 About Flashpaper

-Flashpaper is a one-time secret sharing tool.
-We store ciphertext only, burn secrets on first view if you choose, and set strict no-cache headers on pages that reveal secrets.
+Flashpaper is a one-time secret sharing tool designed for high confidentiality.
+We store ciphertext only, burn secrets on the first access attempt, and enforce strict no-cache policies.

 How it works